-Substantial Improvement - any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the start of construction of the improvement.
+Any reconstruction, rehabilitation, addition or other improvement of a structure, the cost of which equals or exceeds 50% of the market value of the structure before the start of construction of the improvement.
 This term includes structures which have incurred substantial damage, regardless of the actual repair work performed.
 The term does not, however, include either:

-- a.
-Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or, - b.
-Any alteration of a Historic Structure, provided that the alteration will not preclude the structure's continued designation as a historic structure, and a variance is obtained from the Board of Appeals.
+- A. Any project for improvement of a structure to correct existing violations of state or local health, sanitary or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or - B. Any alteration of an historic structure, provided that the alteration will not preclude the structure's continued designation as an historic structure and a variance is obtained from the community's Board of Appeals. - C. Any completed project to elevate a building or structure, to a height of one foot or more above the base flood elevation, for which a building permit was issued after March 3, 1998, and prior to May 1, 2012.
+[Added 5 21 2012]